nhatminh/nhatminh.github.io/_pages/cv.md

 ======
 1. Best PhD Thesis Award, 2020, Kyung Hee University, South Korea
 2. Individuals with outstanding publications in 2024, University of Danang
-3. Individuals with outstanding publications in 2023, University of Danang
+3. Individuals with outstanding publications in 2022-2023, University of Danang
-4. Outstanding paper publication in prestigious journals and conferences, 2023, Danang city
+4. Outstanding paper publication in prestigious journals, 2023, Danang city
 5. Best paper Awards at KSC 2016, KCC 2017, JOK 2018, and KSC 2019 conferences
 6. Instructor certificates for student research, innovation competitions